top of page

 St. Louis, Missouri

-Since joining Korein Tillery, Garrett has performed prominent roles in some of the most complex cases in the country.
-He is leading a first-of-its-kind case challenging the pay scheme for minor league baseball players, which had its class action status affirmed and expanded by the Ninth Circuit Court of Appeals.
-Senne v.
-Kansas City Royals Baseball Corp., 934 F.3d 918, 922 (9th Cir.
-2019).
-He represents classes of Missouri municipalities in several actions against Fortune 500 and other large companies, and he also represents a class of retirees challenging the termination of their defined benefit plans by a Fortune 500 company.
+Garrett also represents a class of retirees challenging the termination of their defined benefit plans by a Fortune 500 company, and represents a putative class of college coaches in an antitrust case.
 He has previously represented a putative class of MLB scouts seeking to challenge baseball’s longstanding exemption from antitrust laws and has worked on securities cases emanating from the failure of the mortgage-backed securities market during the financial crisis.

-Garrett’s work is regularly profiled in media outlets across the country, including HBO’s Real Sports with Bryant Gumbel, MSNBC’s various shows, NPR’s various programs, The Washington Post, The Wall Street Journal, and many other publications.
-He is also an adjunct professor at Saint Louis University School of Law and often speaks at conferences and law school symposia.
+Garrett's work was recently recognized by the national labor group Jobs with Justice for its Eleanor Roosevelt Human Rights Award.
+The Daily Journal named him a Leading Commercial Litigator, and the National Law Journal named him to its Plaintiffs' Lawyers Trailblazers List in 2023.
+His work is regularly profiled in media outlets across the country, including HBO’s Real Sports with Bryant Gumbel, MSNBC’s various shows, NPR’s various programs, The Washington Post, The Wall Street Journal, and many other publications.

 Before law school, Garrett played six years as a pitcher in the San Francisco Giants’ organization, working at all levels of minor league baseball.
 For four of those years, he wrote regular columns on life in minor league baseball for The Sporting News and Baseball America.
 During his last two years, he attained the second most wins of any pitcher in the entire Giants’ minor league system.